 Alternate idea: After discussing conservation, take your students on a nature walk and ask them to make lists or drawings of all the “wonders of nature” they see on their hike.
 When you return to the classroom, discuss how important it is to preserve the natural environment, not only for them but also for the future.

-Close by congratulating students on taking an active part in helping to keep the planet Earth healthy.
+Close by congratulating students for playing their part in helping to save their planet!

 Explain that there are ways to get together and make a difference.
 One of those ways is to become an advocate for change and take action.